Sami Blood: Plot

-The film is set in the 1930s with a frame story in the present day.
-At the start of the film, 78-year-old Christina, a Sami woman whose name as a child was Elle-Marja, comes with her son Olle and granddaughter Sanna to a small town somewhere in Swedish Lapland to attend her younger sister's funeral.
-Christina does not want to be there.
-She does not like the Sami people, calls them thieves and liars, and is disturbed when people speak to her in her first language, Southern Sami, which she can no longer understand.
-She even refuses to spend the night at her late sister's family home and would rather check into a hotel.

-In the evening at the hotel, Christina remembers her childhood and the events that drove her away from her community.
+In 2017, 78-year-old Christina comes with her son Olle and granddaughter Sanna to a small town in Swedish Lapland to attend the Sami funeral of her younger sister.
+Christina, who locals call by her original Sami name, Elle-Marja, does not want to be there.
+She calls the Sami people thieves and liars, and is disturbed when people speak to her in her first language Southern Sami.
+She refuses to spend the night at her late sister's family home and would rather check into a hotel.
+In the evening Christina remembers her childhood and the events that drove her away from her community.

-In the 1930s, 14-year-old Elle-Marja is sent with her younger sister Njenna to the nomad school.
-It is a boarding school for Sami children where a blonde teacher from Småland, called Christina Lajler, teaches them Swedish, and to know their place.
+In the 1930s, 14-year-old Elle-Marja's mother is ill.
+Elle-Marja is sent with her younger sister Njenna to the nomad school, a boarding school for Sami children where a blonde teacher from Småland, Christina Lajler, teaches them Swedish and to know their place.
 Speaking Sami, even just among themselves outside of the classroom, results in beatings.
 Elle-Marja is one of the best students, with a perfect score on her exams and striving to perfect her Swedish.
 Her teacher encourages her interest in reading and gives her a book of poetry by Edith Södergran.
 Elle-Marja feels alienated from the other Sami children, and her feeling of alienation is intensified when scientists from the Statens institut för rasbiologi (State Institute for Racial Biology) in Uppsala come to the school to measure the children's heads and take photos of them naked, ignoring their questions about what is going on and disregarding their shame about having to undress in the presence of each other, the teacher and the neighbourhood boys who are allowed to watch through the windows.